nanaijoel/ObjectDetection_SE_PR1/README.md

     - Detects shapes like triangles, circles, and rectangles.
     - Recognizes objects in different colors (e.g., red, green, blue).
     - Supports image-based and live webcam detection modes.
+    - In GUI mode, you can filter by a single shape type or view all shape types together.

 # How to Use